Replace SSH Keys with Short-Lived Certificates

 echo "CONTENTS_OF_CA_PUB" | sudo tee /etc/ssh/vouch_ca.pub

-# Tell sshd to trust certificates signed by this CA
+# Configure sshd to trust the CA (drop-in config)

 # See: https://man.openbsd.org/sshd_config#TrustedUserCAKeys